cyrozap/broadcom-crystal-hd-re/Notes.md

     - Stream ARC (BCM70012?)
     - Video Decoder Outer Loop ARC (BCM70010)
     - Video Decoder Inner Loop ARC (BCM70010)
+  - Firmware is verified with an [HMAC-SHA256][hmac] signature.
+    - Verification can be bypassed via the following method:
+      1. Follow the normal startup procedure, but stop before uploading any firmware.
+      2. Upload the signed firmware the normal way (the one that simultaneously loads it into DRAM and verifies the signature), but do not start the firmware.
+      3. Use direct DRAM writes to overwrite the previously-uploaded signed firmware with your unsigned firmware.
+      4. Release the CPU from reset.
+    - It may be possible to extract the HMAC key using a side-channel attack.
 - BCM70015
   - Three cores (one ARM, two ARC):
     - System Management ARM